-Cyclopharm generated record total revenues in FY2021 of \$17.70 million, up 20.6% on the prior year.
-Revenue from sales of TechnegasTM generators and Patient Administration Set (PAS) consumables have remained robust, slightly exceeding FY2020 revenues, with unit sales of each also exceeding those of FY2020.
+Cyclopharm generated record total revenues in FY 2021 of \$17.70 million, up 20.6% on the prior year.
+Revenue from sales of Technegas[TM] generators and Patient Administration Set (PAS) consumables have remained robust, slightly exceeding FY2020 revenues, with unit sales of each also exceeding those of FY2020.

-Sales in our core proprietary technology TechnegasTM, used in functional lung imaging primarily for the detection of pulmonary embolism, continued to be impacted by delays to medical procedures in certain markets caused by the ongoing pandemic.
-In addition, TechnegasTM service revenue declined marginally over the period, with generator servicing also being impacted globally by travel and access restrictions associated with COVID-19.
-Consumables revenue increased modestly, by 5% year on year, from \$9.07m to \$9.54m.
+In line with trends observed with many diagnostic procedures globally, sales in our core proprietary technology Technegas[TM], used in functional lung imaging primarily for the detection of pulmonary embolism, continued to be impacted by delays to medical procedures in certain markets caused by the ongoing pandemic.
+In addition, Technegas[TM] service revenue declined marginally over the period, with generator servicing also being impacted globally by travel and access restrictions. associated with the COVID-19 pandemic.
+In line with this, consumables revenue increased modestly, by 5% year on year, from \$9.07m to \$9.54m.

-Earnings from the distribution of third-party products in Europe, a new revenue stream introduced in FY2020, added \$4.10 million of additional revenues for FY2021, growth of 89% compared to FY2020.
+Earnings from our complementary strategy to distribute 3rd Party products in Europe, a new revenue stream introduced in FY20, added \$4.10 million of additional revenues for FY 2021, growth of 89% compared to FY2020.
 This supplemented our TechnegasTM business.
-Third-party distribution revenue is driven by a mix of radiopharmaceuticals, capital equipment and associated consumables.
+3rd Party distribution revenue is driven by a mix of radiopharmaceuticals, capital equipment and associated consumables.
 These products, whilst at lower margins than our proprietary TechnegasTM products, are contributing strongly as an ongoing source of complementary profits.
 In the current financial year, the Company expects to expand this revenue stream in new markets, including Australia.

 Cyclopharm recorded a loss after tax of approximately \$5.04 million, an improvement of \$1.00 million on the prior year's loss of \$6.04 million.
 This performance primarily reflects the ongoing investment required for Cyclopharm to meet global regulatory requirements, which include the heavy investment required for the USFDA approval process.
 Expenditure on the TechnegasTM USFDA regulatory approval process in 2021 was \$1.30 million, compared to \$3.31 million in the prior year.
-As a sign of the

-Board's confidence, a total of \$14.69 million has been expensed on the current USFDA approval process project up to 31 December 2021
+As a sign of the Board's confidence,a total of \$14.69 million has been expensed on the current USFDA approval process project up to 31 December 2021